oguzhanertekin/oguzhanertekin/README.md

 > 💻 Working at OBSS as a Software Developer Intern

-> 💻 Working at Office of Career Services Hacettepe
+> 💻 Working at Hacettepe University Career Development Application Research Center

 > 🧙🏻‍♂️ Designer at Hacettepe Career Fair